• Skip to primary navigation

 To defrost: the day before you want to eat it, remove it from the freezer and place it in the fridge.
 When ready to eat, give everything a good stir and enjoy!

-I hope you enjoy this and perhaps get a chance to make it for an upcoming holiday party – I think your guests will be pleasantly surprised at how delicious a bean-based dessert is!
+I hope you enjoy this recipe – and be pleasantly surprised at how delicious a bean-based dessert is!
 If you do get a chance to make it, be sure to leave a recipe rating or comment below.

 Snacking in Sneakers